A Short Guide to a Long Weekend Break in Rouen

 Well, now we’ve done all the research – isn’t it time to review your calendar and find an appropriate date for that long weekend break in Rouen?

-We enjoyed our time in this city, especially now we know it so well.
-It is so easy to get around.
-You don’t need a car since pretty much everywhere is in walking distance – what’s not to love about that?
-Though if you do find yourself wanting to get out of town, Paris is only 1½ hours away by car.
-Hop on the motorway, and you’ll be there in no time.
+We thoroughly enjoyed our time in the city and now know it very well.
+Getting around is easy, and you don't need a car since most places are within walking distance.
+If you do want to venture out of town, Paris is only a 1.5-hour car ride away.
+Just hop on the motorway, and you'll be there in no time.

-But right now, Rouen is calling.
-We hope you enjoy your trip to Normandy as much as we do every year.
-Happy Travels.
+But for now, Rouen is calling.
+We hope you have a wonderful trip to Normandy and enjoy it as much as we do every year.
+Happy travels!

 LEAVE A REPLY